maxgrok/audits/README.md

-# audits
+# Smart Contract Audits

-Smart Contract Audits
+Reports from Audits in JSON.